Getting Started with Web Content

 - Add captions to tables using the <caption> tag.
 A caption will typically provide an adequate summary of the table’s contents.
 Complex tables may need a more detailed explanation using the <table> tag’s “summary” attribute.

-Color Contrast
+Ensure Sufficient Color Contrast

+Ideally, your template should have been designed with colors that have good contrast.
+If adding colors to a page, check contrast first.
 Visit Color Contrast Tools page for methods of checking the colors on your site.

-Accessibility Checker
+Full Accessibility

 - Visit Web and Software Application Tools for more information on accessibility checkers for websites.